 I’m by no means a veteran Scrabble player.
 I just got caught up in the whole Scrabble thing – as an indirect result of the buzz around the Facebook app I guess.
-(On that note, the title of this blog post is a shout-out to those heady days of 2008.)
+(On that note, the URL of this blog post is a shout-out to those heady days of 2008.)
 I don’t think I ever played the Facebook app.
 It holds no interest for me.
 Call it a personal foible but for me Scrabble is an unmediated pursuit, very much like poker.
-It’s physical, it’s haptic and other synonyms.
+It’s physical, it’s haptic.
 Scrabble involves tiles, racks, the board, a pen and paper.
 The match is completed in one sitting.
 Online play would be a completely different game.
 It would be a sprawling mess, allowing for ridiculous amounts of cheating.
 Also, it might be there all the time, distracting me from more important things I’m aiming to do, like work.
 (Or writing this, natch.)

 So I’ve been playing the real Scrabble for a while.
 It’s reasonable to say I’ve been getting gradually better through practice.
 Most of what I’ve picked up is from playing and losing and learning.
 I know what to do with an “S” and I’m not about to leave some megapoints open just on a whim.
 “ZA” is allowed and is short for pizza.
 Yeah, I know!
 But it is.
 You can’t quibble with SOWPODS, the official dictionary.
 You’re not allowed to play “ZEN” for some reason.
 On a related theme perhaps, “QI” is allowed and is another way of spelling “chi”, the Chinese concept of a vital life energy.